.png)

 The degree of automation can be set separately for each microprocess.
 You can choose from four levels: at the manual level, the entire process requires human intervention; at the supported level, targeted tools help and accelerate human work; at the collaborative level, the process is largely automated but requires human oversight; and at the automatic level, the entire process runs independently.

-One key to successfully implementing automation is gradualness.
-This gradualness is enabled by microprocess logic.
-It's advisable to elevate only one or two microprocesses to a higher automation level at a time.
+One key to rolling out automation successfully is doing it step by step — and this incremental approach is exactly what microprocess logic enables.
+It's best to raise only one or two microprocesses to a higher automation level at a time.
 Let's take a concrete example: if contract creation previously worked by templates and clause libraries helping staff prepare contract drafts (supported level), then in the next step, an AI agent can be deployed that actively participates in developing the draft and makes suggestions for optimizing it (collaborative level).

 Let's look at a real case where a company wants to automate invoice verification but is concerned about the impact of changes.